Create Amazon Cloud Storage Connection

 - Select Next, enter the policy name (e.g.,

-) and description (optional) - Click Create Policy to complete the policy creation
+LakehouseAccess) and description (optional) - Click Create Policy to complete the policy creation

-STEP2: Create Role on AWS Side:
+STEP2: Create Role (LakehouseVolumeRole) on AWS:

 - Log in to the AWS cloud platform and go to the Identity and Access Management (IAM) product console